 2. If you’re wearing trousers, wear socks that reach over your calf, so that your skin doesn’t show when you cross your legs when seated.

-3. Solid colours are always a safe bet – pastels, blue and dark blue work well.
+3. Solid block colours are always a safe bet – pastels, bright colours, blue and dark blue work well.

 4. If you have long hair, tying it back will keep it off your face and avoid shadows.

-5. Last of all – make-up keeps off glare, even for men :-).
-Even if you’re not accustomed to make-up, it’s a good idea to bring some powder with you.
-You can’t assume that a make-up artist will be available if you’re making a studio visit, so bring your own.
+5. Last of all – make-up keeps off glare, even for men 😊 Even if don’t normally wear make-up, it’s a good idea to bring some powder with you.
+You can’t assume that a make-up artist will be available in the TV studio, so bring your own.

 And if you’re not headed for the TV studio, very often your interviewer will want to speak with you on location.
 Maybe they’ll want to see you on the factory floor, or outside your place of work.
 Well, please don’t forget to dress for the weather.
 You’ll often spend a lot longer standing around waiting that you anticipated, and your interview will be a lot more natural if you’re not soaked through or frozen with the cold!